KarthikRaman01/DesignPatterns/bin/com/designpatterns/behavioural/ReadMe.txt

 Concrete Iterator --> Override all the methods and take the collection in the constructor --> used in the createIterator method

+Memento
+Maintains the state - state in a finite state machine undo --> notepad rollback a txn in database videogame progress --> save progress playback --> restart again from where left off

+Why memento?
+Record the internal state of the object without violating the encapsulation

+Implementation
+Originator --> Basically keep updating the data here But during save --> comes through caretaker and pass the originator object.
+Impl will be originator.save Impl of originator.save --> create a memento object --> replica of the originator and send it.
+Caretaker will keep it for reference

+Keep making changes --> write method
+Now for undo, call undo in caretaker and caretaker has the previous memento object. pass the memento to the originator and now change the originator member variables (point to memento variables)

+Main thing --> Whenever you save, you will create a another object(Memento) and have that ready in CareTaker class Undo --> use the object to replace the originator